MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 AAAA response addresses could negatively impact load balancing or other geo-aware features and thereby degrade client performance.

-The presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more IP addresses of the appropriate family in standard textual format {{!RFC5952}}.
+The presentation SvcParamValue SHALL be a comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{!RFC5952}}.
 To enable simpler parsing, this SvcParamValue MUST NOT contain escape sequences.

-The wire format for each parameter is a sequence of IP addresses in network byte order.
+The wire format SvcParamValue is a sequence of IP addresses in network byte order.
 Like an A or AAAA RRSet, the list of addresses represents an unordered collection, and clients SHOULD pick addresses to use in a random order.
 An empty list of addresses is invalid.